Tagged "ai"

 Why AI Must Show Its Work

-We need systems that allow educators to see not just what students produce, but how they interact with knowledge.
+In practical terms, produce, but how they interact with knowledge.
 We need AI tools that show their work.
-But current educational AI tools present something different - a fundamental shift in the relationship between teacher, student, and knowledge.
-We need to adapt and our tools needs to change.
+But current educational AI tools present something different - a...

 Every Learner’s AI Right